htc-class/lesson-plans/thoughts.md

 - MAIN GOAL: CLI (what, why, and basics)
 - discussion of why learn this stuff
+- discuss our multi-threaded approach
+- discuss CCCS briefly, and the htc viewer page
+- show slack, explain, send invites, get kids signed on
 - what I wish I had learned
 - fundamentals "wax on, wax off"
-- discuss our multi-threaded approach
 - layers of abstraction
 - make us start at low-level, feel pain, then move up
 - typing